Utah Administrative Code

 (vi) Knowledge of resources to help raise a child.

-(b) The following factors may significantly contribute to adoption disruption and the following are required content in adoptive applicant interviews and home study documentation:
+(b) The following factors may significantly contribute to adoption disruption and are required content to be addressed in adoptive applicant interviews and home study documentation:

 (i) History of emotional or psychological problems or substance abuse.

-(ii) Marital difficulties and incompatibilities that seriously compromise the ability to meet the needs of the child.
+(ii) Marital or relationship difficulties and incompatibilities that seriously compromise the ability to meet the needs of the child.

 (iii) Serious problems in child rearing.

 (iv) Unrealistic expectations of self and child.

 (v) Impulse control disorders.